I run digital ads that actually locate the people you’re trying to reach.

 Banner ads to specific addresses [Display]

-Upload a list of home or business addresses and Spencer Jenkins Consulting matches them to IP addresses to serve display ads to every device in those households — phones, tablets, laptops, smart TVs.
-No cookies, no behavioral guesswork.
+Upload a list of home or business addresses and I match them to IP addresses to serve display ads to every device in those households including phones, tablets, laptops, and smart TVs.
 This is especially useful for activating a direct mail list you're already paying for, winning back lapsed customers, or reaching new movers before your competitors do.
-If you have an address, you have an audience.

 Geofencing & venue replay [Location]

-Draw a virtual boundary around any physical location — a competitor's storefront, a conference venue, a neighborhood, a stadium.
+Draw a virtual boundary around any physical location including a competitor's storefront, a conference venue, a neighborhood, a stadium.
 Anyone who enters that boundary gets added to your audience and served your ad.
 Venue replay extends the window, following those same people with ads for days after they leave.
-It's how Spencer Jenkins Consulting turns foot traffic into a targetable audience, even after the event is over.
+That’s how I turn foot traffic into a targetable audience, even after the event is over.

 Ads on streaming TV [CTV/OTT]

 Run 15- or 30-second video ads on platforms like Hulu, Peacock, and Roku.
-Unlike traditional TV buys, these ads can be targeted by address list, geography, or demographic — so you're not paying for eyeballs that don't matter to your business.
-Built-in attribution tracking shows which households saw your ad and then visited your location or website, giving you a direct line between your spend and real-world results.
+Unlike traditional TV buys, these ads can be targeted by address list, geography, or demographic so you're not paying for eyeballs that don't matter to your business.

 New movers & list match [Direct Response]

 Two of the highest-intent audiences in advertising.
-New movers are actively making purchasing decisions — new doctors, new gyms, new restaurants — and reaching them in that window is enormously valuable.
+New movers are actively making purchasing decisions including new doctors, new gyms, and new restaurants.
+Reaching them in that window is enormously valuable.
 List match lets you take your existing customer database and serve ads directly to those people across their devices.
 Both tactics are precise, efficient, and difficult to replicate on platforms like Facebook that rely on self-reported data.

 Social media strategy and oversight [Social & Influencer]

 For businesses that know they need a social presence but don't have the bandwidth to do it well.
-Spencer Jenkins Consulting handles account management, content strategy, and influencer program oversight — building a coherent voice across platforms and making sure your social activity actually connects to your broader marketing goals.
-This isn't posting for the sake of posting.
-It's a managed strategy that works alongside your paid media to build community and extend reach.
+I handle account management, content strategy, and influencer program creation and oversight.

 How do I do it?